acheronfail/electron-bookmarks/README.md

       // ...

-      // Once finished, we the bookmark *MUST* be closed! close();
+      // Once finished, the bookmark *MUST* be closed! close();
     }
   });